LemonMind/pimcore-message-bundle/README.md

 ## Discord

-To integrate this bundle with Google Chat you need to add dsn in your .env file
+To integrate this bundle with [Discord](https://discord.com/) you need to add dsn in your .env file

 ```
 DISCORD_DSN=discord://TOKEN@default?webhook_id=ID